 Adopts, in accordance with Article 10 of the WCPFC Convention that:

+Objectives

+1. The purpose of this Conservation and Management Measure (CMM) is to establish a regime for the monitoring and control of the conservation and management of the Pacific bluefin tuna fishery in the WCPO set out in CMM 2024-xx.

-1. Each CCM that has Pacific bluefin tuna fisheries and/or farming shall report to the Executive Secretary by 15 June each year on the implementation of its monitoring and control measures it has taken in the previous calendar year to ensure its compliance with CMM2023-02 that include the following components:
+2. Each CCM that has Pacific bluefin tuna fisheries and/or farming shall report to the Executive Director by 15 June each year on the implementation of its monitoring and control measures it has taken in the previous calendar year to ensure its compliance with CMM2024-xx that include the following components:

 (1) Monitoring and control measures for fisheries

 a.
-Registration of commercial fishing vessels and set nets that are authorized to fish for Pacific bluefin tuna
+Registration of commercial fishing vessels that are authorized to fish for Pacific bluefin tuna (including the WCPFC RFV in accordance with CMM 2018-06 on WCPFC Record of Fishing Vessels and Authorization to Fish)

 b.
-Allocation of catch limits by fishery within the CCMs, as appropriate
+Registration of set nets that are authorized to fish for Pacific bluefin tuna (including registration scheme, number of registered set nets)

 c.
+Allocation of catch limits by fishery within the CCMs, where such allocation exist

+d.
 Reporting requirements for catches for fisheries (targeted, incidental, and discards)

-d.
+e.
 Measures to monitor catch (e.g. landing receipts, landing inspection, observer program, etc.)

-e.
+f.
+Measures to monitor landings (including CMM2017-02 on Minimum Standards for Port State Measures)

+g.
 Measures to monitor domestic transactions

 (2) Monitoring and control measures for farming

 a.
-Registration of farms that are authorized to farm Pacific bluefin tuna
+Registration of farms that are authorized to farm Pacific bluefin tuna (including registration scheme, number of registered farms, number of registered ‘holding pens’ or ‘cages’)

 b.
 Reporting requirements for caging of fish